Business consulting services

 - IRS strongly prefers bilateral APAs over unilateral APAs.

 - The user fee for APAs is $113,500 for a regular APA request, $62,000 for a renewal APA, or $54,000 for a small case APA.

 - The US has an extensive treaty network, and the Mutual Agreement Procedure (MAP) is generally available when double tax occurs.
 There is no user fee for MAP.

 - The US allows for arbitration in the event that agreement cannot be achieved.
 The US has included a binding arbitration clause in its treaties with Germany, Belgium, Canada, France, Japan, Spain and Switzerland.
 The US has not ratified the OECD Multilateral Instrument (MLI) that includes support for arbitration.

 - After making a transfer pricing allocation, the IRS will take into account appropriate collateral adjustments, including correlative allocations and conforming adjustments.
 Correlative allocations are made only after there has been a final determination with respect to a transfer pricing allocation.
 Conforming adjustments may involve the treatment of an allocated amount as a dividend or a capital contribution, or, in appropriate cases, repayment of the allocated amount without further income tax consequences.

-- The US has no exemptions other than a de minimis exception for transactions of less than $10,000.
+- The US has no exemptions other than a de minimis exception for underpayments of less than $10,000.

-- Where supply chains have been disrupted or work brought to a halt due to lockdown measures, expected profits may not be realised.
-Comparable companies may have also been affected in unanticipated ways.
+- Where supply chains have been disrupted or re-structured, expected profits may not be realized.
+Comparable companies may have also been affected.